ginkgo-project/ginkgo/INSTALL.md

 CMake parameter (`-DHIP_PATH=`) or environment variable (`export HIP_PATH=`), unless `-DGINKGO_BUILD_HIP=ON/OFF` is set explicitly.

-#### HIP dependencies for Ginkgo
-Ginkgo's HIP backend adds a dependency to the following packages:
-+ HIP,
-+ hipBLAS,
-+ hipSPARSE,
-+ rocRAND,
-+ rocThrust.

 #### Changing the paths to search for HIP and other packages
 All HIP installation paths can be configured through the use of environment variables or CMake variables.
 This way of configuring the paths is currently